 C. A plot plan showing the location of the building on the property with dimensions to property lines.
 No final grade at the front wall of the building shall be less than one foot above the center line of the street at the mid-point of the front of the building.
 A grading plan showing drainage away from the building for a minimum of fifteen feet at the front and six feet at the sides and rear of the structure must be included.

-D. Contractors with more than one employee will need to provide their Insurance and proof of disability.
+D. Contractors and homeowners with more than one employee will need to provide their Insurance and proof of disability.
 If you have no employees, then you must go online and fill out the CE200 form and bring this in when applying for the permit.
-Homeowners will be asked to sign an Affidavit of Exemption.

 Other Possible Requirements: